hafsasam/mini-C-compiler/README.md

 # mini-C-compiler
-A lexical and syntaxical analyser for basic C code.
+A lexical and syntaxical analyser for basic C code using lex and yacc.
 Outputs errors in terminal and in erreur.txt

 ## HOW TO USE
 ### Compiling :